 The Council uses the discounted cash flow (DCF) model to measure the fair value of some of its investment properties and financial assets.

-The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels investment properties) (for and discount rates - adjusted for regional factors (for both investment properties and some financial assets).
+The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment properties) and discount rates - adjusted for regional factors (for both investment properties and some financial assets).